matheusalb31/Spark-on-Sdumont/README.md

         /scratch/PATH-TO-THE-EXECUTABLE/
 ```

-Thetime to consult the web interface before the Master stops is also configured according to your need.
+The time to consult the web interface before the Master stops is also configured according to your need.
 ```
 #Suggested time to consult Spark web UI.
 sleep TIME-IN-SECONDS